bravin-onwonga/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 8-first deletes the file betty from the directory my_first_directory

 The file 9-firstdirdeletion deletes the directory my_first_directory in the tmp directory

+The file 10-back changes the working directory to the previous one